EdwinChang24/pyrtlsweeper/paper/pyrtlsweeper.typ

   mark((0, -9), 0deg, "straight")
 }))

-It's not pictured here, but wires can also split off in the top right if multiple gates take one wire as an argument.
+As shown, wires can split off in the top right if multiple gates take a particular wire as an argument.

-On the actual Minesweeper board, I add $3$-square padding between the wires and gates, which are sized with $3 times 3$ units, to make things easier.
+On the actual Minesweeper board, I originally added $3$-cell spacing between the wires and gates, which are sized with $3 times 3$ units, to make things easier.
+In a later revision, I compressed the wire and gate designs to tightly pack them without spacing.

 == Putting everything together

 Using everything discussed before, I wrote a Python script to generate Minesweeper boards from PyRTL circuits.
 Here's what ```py c <<= a | b``` looks like:

-#board-image("images/or-circuit.png")
+#board-image("images/or-circuit-old.png")

+This was with spacing between the wires and gates, which made the boards simpler to build.
+I later removed the spacing to optimize the board size.
+Here's what the same circuit looks like with no spacing:

+#board-image("images/or-circuit-new.png")

 A more complicated circuit, ```py c <<= ~(~a | ~b); d <<= a | b```: